graboskyc/MongoDBAtlas-GCP-AIML/README.md

 * Repeat above for port 8089

+* *WE NEED A STEP HERE ON THE API CREDENTIAL GENERATION*

 * In the search field up top, enter “compute engine” and select the suggestion:

 ![](images/image27.png)